 There are of course probable work-arounds here.
 Obviously, if someone posted a link I wanted to share, I could copy the address and post it myself.
 (There may be a benefit to forcing people to open a link before sharing it; maybe we’d be more likely to actually read more than the headline before passing the piece on.)
 This wouldn’t notify the original poster, who would only know (suspect) that I’d stolen the link if they saw my ensuing post.
 Likewise, there’s nothing to stop people from taking screenshots of posts or copy-pasting text and using such things in their own posts, with commentary.
 Unless we programmed the platform to detect and prevent this, or detect and hide such things from the original poster.
 But you get the idea: you usually won’t see any reaction to your content.

 Delphi wouldn’t entirely forsake interaction, however.
 It would replace written communication and emoji reactions with face-to-face communication.
 There would in fact be one button to be clicked on someone’s post, the calendar button, which would allow someone to request a day, time, and place to meet up or do a built-in video call to chat about the post (a video call request could also be accepted immediately, like FaceTime).
 The poster could then choose whether to proceed.
 As everyone has likely noticed, we don’t speak to each other online the way we do in person.
 We’re generally nastier due to the Online Disinhibition Effect; the normal inhibitions, social cues, and consequences that keep us civil and empathetic in person largely don’t exist.
 We don’t see each other the same way, because we cannot see each other.
 Studies show that, compared to verbal communication, we tend to denigrate and dehumanize other people when reading their written disagreements, seeing them as less capable of feeling and reason, which can increase political polarization.
 We can’t hear tone or see facial expressions, the eyes most important of all, creating fertile ground for both unkindness and misunderstandings.
+In public discussions, we also tend to put on a show for spectators, perhaps sacrificing kindness for a dunk that will garner likes.
 So let’s get rid of all that, and force people to talk face-to-face.
 No comments or messenger or tags or laugh reacts.
 Not only can this reduce political divisions by placing people in optimal spaces for respectful, empathetic discourse, it can greatly reduce opportunities for bullying.

 The goal is to only get notifications (preferably just in-app, not via your phone) for one thing: calendar requests.
 Perhaps there would also be invitations to events and the like, but that’s the general idea.
 This means far less time spent on the platform, which is key because light users of social media are far less impacted by the negative effects.